geddski/richmodels/README.md

  - A clean & chainable API is desirable
  - Error handling can be both general (logging etc.) and specific to models.
 Multiple promise.catch() calls enable this easily.

-## Concerns
+## Potential Concerns

  - Mixin approach could lead to making it difficult to track down where functions are coming from.
- - model.js could grow large as we add functionality to it
+ - model.js could grow large as functionality is added to it